ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 - tests `collection1` existence and status,
 - displays `collection1`'s `numDocs` that shouldn't be zero if indexing worked correctly.

-The Solr admin can be accessed from the host by using the port 8983 on the same `.ddev.site` subdomain as the front.
+You can access the Solr admin UI from the host by using port 8983 on the same `.ddev.site` subdomain as the front.
 Use `ddev describe` to get that URL.

 ## Share cache and sessions